notificationapi-com/docs/docs/guides/web-push.md

 import notificationPopup from '@site/static/notificationPopup.png';
 import notificationPreferences from '@site/static/notificationPreferences.png';
 import webConsoleServiceWorker from '@site/static/webConsoleServiceWorker.png';
+import notificationPreferencesReact from '@site/static/notificationPreferencesReact.png'

-import optInWebPush from '@site/static/optInWebPush.png' import showPermissions from '@site/static/showPermissions.png'
+import notificationPreferencesPopupReact from '@site/static/notificationPreferencesPopupReact.png'

 Web Push Notifications allow you to engage users directly through their web browsers, even when they're not on your website.
 This guide will walk you through setting up Web Push Notifications using NotificationAPI.